 One of the most elusive and beautiful mammals in Iceland is the Arctic Fox.
 The Arctic fox is actually native to Iceland (unlike many of the other mammals that were introduced).
 Arctic foxes can be found in the artic regions of Europe, Asia, and North America.
 Characterized by their white fur during the winter, the fox’s coat will actually change with the seasons (to be more brown during the summer molts and white in the winter).
 These beautiful creatures are perfectly adapted for the environment with the ability to survive in extremely cold temperatures and fur on the pads of its paws.

 Seals are one of my favorite arctic animals and mammals.
+Beyond whales, seals are among the largest marine mammals you’ll see along the shores of Iceland.
 They are certainly one of the most energetic and playful of the marine mammals you’ll see around and especially in Iceland.
 In Iceland you’ll have your best opportunities to see them along the rocky coasts of the southern portions of the Island.
 Be sure to especially keep an eye out for them in the areas around Jökulsárlón glacier lagoon which in itself is one of my favorite stops along the way in Iceland.

 Are there Polar Bears in Iceland?